VIC.GOV.AU | Policy and Advisory Library

 The Victorian Government will not reimburse the cost of paying traffic or parking fines, which are the responsibility of the driver.

-DET will reimburse e-tolls and other toll fees incurred whilst driving a government-funded rental car, subject to financial delegate approval.
+DE will reimburse e-tolls and other toll fees incurred whilst driving a government-funded rental car, subject to approval by an appropriate delegate.

-Hired cars must be returned with a full tank when feasible as most car rental companies charge refill fees.
+Hired cars must be returned with a full tank when feasible as most car rental companies charge a significant refill fee.

 9. Post-travel reporting